NaszvadiG/cim-xa/README.md

 <a href="http://ellislab.com/codeigniter/user-guide/toc.html">Documentation for CodeIgniter</a>

 <a href=http://stackoverflow.com/questions/14994391/how-do-i-think-in-angularjs-if-i-have-a-jquery-background?rq=1">Why
-you may need a JS MVC framework</a>
+you may need a JS MVC framework [see the first answer for an excellent introduction]</a>

 <a href="http://idiorm.readthedocs.org/en/latest/">Documentation for Idiorm Object Relational Mapper</a>